skyiah/edgeun/README.md

 * Based on .Net Core and WPF, can be used on nearly all Windows systems, including Windows IoT Core running on Raspberry Pi
 * Support serial port and I2C
+* Plug-in auto-updateable application code
 * Built-in device management.
 * Build-in integration with SkyReality

 <pre>
-dotnet add package SkyAgent --version 1.1.0
+dotnet add package SkyEdge --version 1.1.0
 </pre>